MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 If you encounter any issues while creating on-premises parameters, use [this script](https://go.microsoft.com/fwlink/?linkid=2221732) for assistance.

 This script is designed to help troubleshoot and resolve issues related to on-premises parameter creation.
-Access the script and utilize its functionalities to address any difficulties you may encounter during the creation of on-premises parameters.
+Access the script and utilize its functionalities to address any difficulties you might encounter during the creation of on-premises parameters.

 Follow these steps to run the script: